 What is extreme minimalism

-For years, minimalism has been trendy in the design world.
+For a long time, the concept of minimalism has been trendy in the design world.
 But what is extreme minimalism, and how can it help to reduce clutter?
 Extreme minimalism is a design philosophy that stresses simplicity and functionality.
 Every element in a room should have a purpose, and unnecessary items should be removed.

 Additionally, extreme minimalists often eschew traditional forms of entertainment and instead focus on experiences and relationships.
 They might choose to spend their evenings reading or talking with friends instead of watching television.